article · Certification difficulty & pass rates

 Role and employer-language context

 Microsoft Azure Fundamentals should be judged against the role work it helps you prepare for.
-This packet maps it to roles such as IT Security Operations Specialist, Data Analyst, Cloud Support Associate.
+This sample maps it to roles such as Cloud Support Associate, Technical Support Engineer.

 Role contextBLS/O*NET occupation anchorWhy it matters for difficulty